-1. CHEMISTRY OF COMPOUNDS OF PHARMACEUTICAL INTEREST (Falla semester)
+1. CHEMISTRY OF COMPOUNDS OF PHARMACEUTICAL INTEREST (Fall semester)

-Instructors: V. Demopoulos, A. Geronikaki, D. Hadjipavlou, D. Papagiannopoulou (Fall semester)
+Instructors: V. Demopoulos, A. Geronikaki, D. Hadjipavlou, D. Papagiannopoulou (A-Fall semester)

-- a) Synthetic methods of pharmaceutically interesting compounds (classical and retrosynthetic methods). - b) Study of the chemical properties related to the structure (analysis of the functional groups) of drug molecules, their identification, determination and investigation of their action. - c) Exaples of radiopharmaceutical compounds of major pharmaceutical interest.
+- a) Synthetic methods of pharmaceutically interesting compounds (classical and retrosynthetic methods) . - b) Study of the chemical properties related to the structure (analysis of the functional groups) of drug molecules, their identification, determination and investigation of their action. - c) Exaples of radiopharmaceutical compounds of major pharmaceutical interest.

-2. Structure Elucidation of Pharmaceutical Compounds - Applications of Computer Technology in Pharmacochemistry
+2. Structure Elucidation of Pharmaceutical Compounds - Applications of Computer Technology in Pharmacochemistry a) Application of spectroscopic, chromatographic and other method for structure elucidation or isolation of pharmaceutically interesting compounds.

-Instructors: A. Geronikaki, V. Demopoulos, I. Nikolaou (Fall semester)
+Instructors: A. Geronikaki, V. Demopoulos (A-Fall semester) Includes:

-Includes: